connecting

 sharing meaningful discoveries in Asia

-Between Anuradhapura and Polonnaruwa, very worthwhile to visit:
+Between Anuradhapura and Polonnaruwa, it is very worthwhile to visit other special sacred sites.

-Mihintale – where Buddhism was first introduced to Sri Lanka in 3rd century.
-A marvellous hike to a wonderful view and Ritigala Nature Reserve– explore an ancient monastic hospital on a mountain where Hanoman dropped Himalayan plants and herbs on his flight to Lanka in the Ramayana.
+Ritigala Nature Reserve– where you can explore an ancient monastic hospital, is where Hanoman dropped Himalayan plants and herbs on his flight to Lanka in the Ramayana Story.

 https://www.sigiriya.org/

-Dambulla, less than an hour drive south of Sigiriya, with its cave temples filled with Buddhas and beautiful paintings is an easier climb and another magical place in early morning or late afternoon light looking out to the silence of the expansive plains below.
+Dambulla, less than an hour drive south of Sigiriya, with its cave temples filled with Buddha images and beautiful paintings is an easy climb- another magical place in early morning or late afternoon light looking out to the silence of the expansive plains below.

 Entrance fees are required to visit these ancient sites and payable in Sri Lankan Rupees.